WELCOME TO PHOENIX FAMILY LAW

 'Will the judge believe me without a lawyer?'

 In all circumstances, before applying to court you must show you have tried to resolve your case using non‑court dispute resolution (NCDR) in the form of mediation, arbitration or another approved method.
 The Family Procedure Rules 2010, Rule 3.3(1) sets out the court’s obligation to consider whether NCDR is appropriate at every stage of the proceedings.
 Sometimes, NCDR is not appropriate and there are special exemptions for these circumstances.
-If you're not sure where to start, have a look at our 'Your Options' page.
+If you're not sure where to start, choose the section under the 'Your Options' page that best fits your current situation:

 The law does not require you to respond to solicitor's letters, it is not advisable to ignore them however.
 A solicitor's letter may urge you to reply in a specified time frame to apply pressure for a response, however you do not legally need to respond straight away.
 14 days is the customary timeframe for responding to solicitors letters, give yourself time to breathe, review and respond.
-Our 'Challenging Barristers & Solicitors' section provides template responses to common solicitors letters to support you through your court journey.
+Our 'Solicitors FAQ' section provides template responses to common solicitors letters to support you through your court journey.

 Judges are trained to treat Litigants in Person (people who self- represent) fairly and without bias under the Equal Treatment Bench Book directions.
 The law in the UK recognises your right to self-represent and family court proceedings are designed to be accessible to non-lawyers.
 The court has a duty to ensure that you are heard and understood, you are also entitled to ask for special measures if you are affected by trauma or abuse.